pureslurp/DKPGA/README.txt

 - Weight course fit based on datagolf.com (https://datagolf.com/course-fit-tool) Total Adjustment * 75
 - Past scores from last year and following year tournaments
 - Optional add ons based on course attributes (See commented code in V2 script)

+How to interpret the outputs:
+Each tournament folder has a csv file that contains,
+- DKData: This CSV contains the details of each attribute the model is accessing
+- DKFinal: This CSV is the final scoring that is assigned to each player based on the model (sum of the previous csv -- no details)
+- DKSalaries-X: The exported CSV from DraftKings
+- Maximized_Lineups: The CSV that has the lineups that I enter into DraftKings contests
+- Player_Ownership: The percentage ownership of each player from the maximized lineups